 St. John’s Terminal

-In the early to mid-20th century, the massive St. John’s Terminal was the terminus of the New York Central Railroad’s West Side viaduct.
-As the neighborhood has evolved from its industrial past, we are now reimagining this historical infrastructure into the next generation of high-performance biophilic workplace.
+In the early 20th century, the massive St. John’s Terminal served as the terminus of the New York Central Railroad’s West Side viaduct.
+To accompany the neighborhood’s evolution away from its industrial past, we reimagined this historical infrastructure to become the next generation of high-performance biophilic workplace for Google.

-Equivalent to two city blocks, the site offers tremendous opportunity to enhance the West Village, SoHo and Hudson Square’s connection to the waterfront.
-A new public garden to the north and garden alley to the south will bookend the building, creating direct, welcoming pathways to Hudson River Park and extending the public green space across West Street and into the neighborhood.
+Equivalent to two city blocks, the site offers tremendous opportunity to enhance the Hudson River waterfront’s connection to its nearby neighborhoods of the West Village, SoHo, and Hudson Square.
+A new public garden to the north and landscaped alley to the south bookend the building, creating direct, welcoming pathways to Hudson River Park and extending the public green space across West Street and into the neighborhood.
 With the building located directly off the Hudson River Greenway, we designed the space to encourage bicycle commuting, tying the workplace to a healthier and more sustainable commuter infrastructure through a large bicycle parking facility.

-We designed the building to prioritize occupant health and well-being through biophilic design.
-Daylit interiors will provide panoramic views of the city and the Hudson River.
-Blurring the boundaries between indoor and out, planted terraces wrapping three floors will create direct connections to nature and seasonal cycles.
-The work spaces will include highly filtered outside air and biodynamic lighting, and rainwater catchment, thermal storage and use of Zone Green will enhance the building’s sustainability.
+We designed the building to prioritize occupant health and well-being through multiple biophilic design strategies.
+Daylit interiors provide panoramic views of the city and the Hudson River.
+Blurring the boundaries between indoor and out, planted terraces and garage doors envelope three floors of the building and create direct connections to nature and seasonal cycles.
+Workspaces include highly filtered outside air and biodynamic lighting, while building performance is improved by solar arrays and rainwater catchment systems designed to retain up to 92,000 gallons of rainwater.
+These strategies combined for the building to achieve LEED v4 Platinum Certification.

 Collaborators

-This project is developed by Oxford Properties.
+St. John’s Terminal was developed by Oxford Properties for Google.
 The project team also includes: